Tan Yuling

 Tan Yuling, Noble Consort Mingxian (born Tatara Yuling; 11 August 1920 – 14 August 1942), was a concubine of China's last emperor Puyi.
 She married Puyi when the latter was the nominal emperor of the puppet state of Manchukuo during the Second Sino-Japanese War.
 Her given name "Yuling" is sometimes translated into English as "Jade Years".

 Biography

-Yuling was born to the prosperous Tatara clan in Beijing.
-Her father Zhaoxu was a high-ranking warlord who administered the area around Beijing and Tianjin, and her mother, Lady Ok, was a high-ranking Korean courtesan from Hamhung.
+Yuling was born to the prosperous Tatara clan in Beijing, her family is a Manchu noble family.
+Her father Zhaoxu was a high-ranking warlord who administered the area around Beijing and Tianjin.
 Yuling's two aunts were in the Guangxu Emperor's harem as Consort Jin and Consort Zhen.
+Tan Yuling lost her parents when she was young, and she and her brother Tan Zhiyuan were raised by their aunt.
 Even after the Qing Dynasty fell, the Tatara clan continued to be very prosperous, but they changed their names to Tan, to avoid being discriminated for their Manchu ethnicity.